natverse/neuronbridger/README.md

 are 5 ‘MCFO’ images for this neuron.
 This means that the FlyLight team has stochastically labelled a subset of neurons in this line five times [(Meissener et al. 2020)](https://doi.org/10.1101/2020.05.29.080473).
-Each time they took a confocal stack, which was later covnerted into a colour MIP.
+Each time they took a confocal stack, which was later converted into a colour MIP.
 We can examine the ‘MIP search matches’ for each of these images to try to determine the ‘contents’ of this line i.e. which neurons from the hemibrain connectome it might target.